Why it pays to break the routine

 Postscript: While I am writing this essay in my home office, which sometimes seems to me like a spaceship, sometimes like an inside-out aquarium, I am confident that we will have mastered this new crisis in the foreseeable future.
 Indeed, the crisis could have a positive impact on various learning processes.
 It could deepen our awareness of how to manage time and sustainability as valuable resources.
 Or to put it another way: people who vigorously learn to take time for what is important will have discovered not only themselves, but also responsibility in the world.

 Dr. Martin Meyer is a publicist and author.
 From 1992 to 2016 he headed the culture & arts section of the Neue Zürcher Zeitung and now serves, among other posts, as President of the Board of the Swiss Institute of International Studies.
-His new book “Corona – Erzählung” will be published by Kein & Aber at the end of May.
+His new book “Corona – Erzählung” was published by Kein & Aber at the end of May.

 What moves the world, impacts the markets.
 Discover interesting perspectives that personalities from a wide range of disciplines share with us concerning our post-Corona life.
 Our investment experts round out the picture with market assessments and macroeconomic analyses.